ctokheim/PrimerSeq-Website/getting_started.md

 The correct input for human hg19 should be present by default.
 To use other species or assemblies you will need to look at the naming on the UCSC's [In-Silico PCR webpage](http://genome.ucsc.edu/cgi-bin/hgPcr).
+Leave the In-Silico PCR type as *UCSC Genes*.
 Now select the only available option from the "Select Target" drop-down list.
 When ready, press the "Run In-Silico PCR" button.
 Your default web browser should now open the results of In-Silico PCR.
 The result should match the result from the PrimerSeq output.